Bhubaneswar North Assembly constituency

 Bhubaneswar North (Uttar) is a Vidhan Sabha constituency of Khordha district, Odisha, India.

-This constituency includes 5 Gram panchayats (Raghunathpur, Dadha, Kalyanpur, Barimunda and Kalarahanga) of Bhubaneswar block and Ward No. 1 to 11 & 13 of Bhubaneswar.
+This constituency includes 5 Gram panchayats (Raghunathpur, Dadha, Kalyanpur, Baramunda and Kalarahanga) of Bhubaneswar block and Ward No. 1 to 11 & 13 of BMC.

+The constituency was formed in 2008 Delimitation and went for polls in 2009 election.

-Elected Members
+Elected members

+Since its formation in 2009, 4 elections were held till date.

-Two elections were held between 2009 and 2014.
-Elected members from the Bhubaneswar North (Uttar) constituency are:
+List of members elected from Bhubaneswar North (Uttar) constituency are: